10 product recommendation quiz examples by industry

 Live example: Haircare quiz

-3. Coffee brands
+3. Coffee quiz

 How do your customers make their coffee?
 Espresso, Aeropress, pour-over, French press?
 Do they have a favourite roast level or country of origin?
 Coffee buyers take pride in discovering new flavours but feel overwhelmed by undifferentiated catalogues.
 A short quiz pairs them with beans tailored to their brewing method and taste preference, whether they’re a seasoned drinker or a complete newcomer.
+See the coffee quiz solution.

 Live example: Coffee quiz

 Foundation matching, lip shade selection and mascara choice are notoriously hard online without a visual try-on.
 Cosmetic brands need to cover the entire spectrum of skin colours and tones, which produces classic discovery friction.
 A quiz collects skin tone, undertone, finish preference and existing routine, then surfaces the right SKU.
 Pair it with social-proof reviews from the same segment to close the confidence gap.
+See the shade finder quiz solution.

 Live example: Lipstick shade finder

-5. Perfume brands
+5. Perfume quiz (fragrance finder)

 Buying perfume online is uniquely hard because there are no fragrance samples to try right next to you.
 Most customers either stick with already-familiar scents or end up disappointed.
 A quiz built around scent families (citrus, woody, floral, oriental), occasion (everyday vs evening) and personal associations can produce a confident recommendation that closes the gap a brick-and-mortar sales assistant would normally fill.